AnomalyInnovations/toolbeam-cli/README.md

 Running the two above commands create a [Open API Spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) file called `toolbeam.json` in the current directory.

-(Optionally, we'll edit the [spec](docs/examples/get-movie.md) manually to make our tool a bit more user friendly)
+(Optionally, we'll edit the [spec](docs/examples/get-movie.md) manually to change our project name, tool name, field label, etc.)

 And now running `tb push` will push the spec to Toolbeam; creating the project and the tool.